curl/curl/docs/libcurl/opts/CURLOPT_USERNAME.md

 Kerberos Ticket.
 If you do not then the initial part of the authentication handshake may fail.

-When using NTLM, the user name can be specified simply as the username without the domain name should the server be part of a single domain and forest.
+When using NTLM, the username can be specified simply as the username without the domain name should the server be part of a single domain and forest.

 To include the domain name use either Down-Level Logon Name or UPN (User